greenboxal/doggohub/doc/workflow/importing/migrating_from_svn.md

-# Migrating from SVN to GitLab
+# Migrating from SVN to DoggoHub

 Subversion (SVN) is a central version control system (VCS) while Git is a distributed version control system.
 There are some major differences